Peacebuilding and Mediation (MLitt) 2025 entry

 • Security and Justice Institutions in World Politics: examines the role of different international institutions in governing world politics.

-• Terrorism and Liberal Democracy: addresses conceptual and definitional issues concerning terrorism; the relationship of terrorism to other forms of political violence; the origins, dynamics and development of contemporary terrorism; the efficacy of terrorism as a political weapon; the dilemmas and challenges of liberal democratic state responses to terrorism; and case studies in terrorism and counter-terrorism.
+• Terrorism and Liberal Democracy: addresses conceptual and definitional issues concerning terrorism; the relationship of terrorism to other forms of political violence; and the dilemmas and challenges of liberal democratic state responses to terrorism; and reviews case studies in terrorism and counter-terrorism.

-The final element of both the MLitt is a 15,000-word dissertation.
+The final element of the MLitt is a 15,000-word dissertation.
 The dissertation should focus on an area of peacebuilding or mediation in which you are interested.
 Each student is supported by a relevant supervisor from the School who will advise on the choice of subject and provide guidance throughout the research process.
-The completed dissertation must be submitted by the end of August.

 If MLitt students choose not to complete the dissertation requirement, there are exit awards available that allow suitably qualified candidates to receive a Postgraduate Diploma.
 By choosing an exit award, you will finish your degree at the end of the second semester of study and receive a PGDip instead of an MLitt.